As some states open Covid-19 vaccines to all, many others are still weeks away. Here's a timeline. - KVIA

 “There’s a lot of negative stereotypes about the state, and I think some of those are for good reason — the state’s access to health care, the state’s poverty rate, its history of racism are all negative things that exist to this day,” McGee told CNN.
 “But to have this vaccine eligibility expanded, I think, is one thing that Mississippi can be celebrated for.”

-Alaska opened up vaccinations to anyone 16 and older on March 9, Mississippi on March 16, and West Virginia expanded on March 22.
+Alaska opened up vaccinations to anyone 16 and older on March 9, Mississippi on March 16, West Virginia expanded on March 22, Utah and state-run sites in certain Arizona counties on March 24.
 Oklahomans 16 and older can get vaccinated through the Chickasaw Nation’s vaccination program, but not yet through the state’s program.

+Georgia and Texas are the latest states to announce plans to expand coronavirus vaccine eligibility to anyone 16 and older, announcing on Tuesday that they will expand vaccinations before the end of March.

 A CNN analysis of state health departments has found that Covid-19 vaccination eligibility is anticipated to open to people 16 and older in certain states by the following timeline: